levlaz/dagger-wrapper/README.md

 # Conclusion

 With this simple example, we have illustrated how you can use the powerful Dagger SDK building blocks to create reusable abstractions.
-Like any good library, as your needs evolve and organizational complexity increases, you can benefit from having a single source of truth for how to connfigure and run your builds.
+Like any good library, as your needs evolve and organizational complexity increases, you can benefit from having a single source of truth for how to configure and run your builds.
 Most importantly, as the needs of your project grow you can handle the complexity with clean, reusable code, rather than wrangling a thousand line YAML file.